modio/modio-docs/public/en-us/modio/terms/terms-user-consent.md

 ## Frequency of application

 It is a requirement of the [Game Terms](https://mod.io/gameterms) with mod.io, and the platforms mod.io is used on, to ensure the user provides consent and has agreed to the latest [Terms of Use](https://mod.io/terms) and [Privacy Policy](https://mod.io/privacy) of mod.io.
-The users agreement must be collected prior to using a 3rd party authentication flow (including but not limited to Steam, PSN, Nintendo and Xbox Live).
+The users agreement must be collected prior to using a 3rd party authentication flow (including but not limited to Steam, PlayStation®, Nintendo and Xbox Live).
 You only need to collect the users agreement once, and also each time these policies are updated.

 ## What are the terms?